Business valuation: Market approaches

 The market approach to business valuation is rooted in the economic principle of competition: that in a free market the supply and demand forces will drive the price of business assets to a certain equilibrium.
 Buyers would not pay more for the business, and the sellers will not accept less, than the price of a comparable business enterprise.
 The buyers and sellers are assumed to be equally well informed and acting in their own interests to conclude a transaction.
 It is similar in many respects to the comparable sales method that is commonly used in real estate appraisal.
 The market price of the stocks of publicly traded companies engaged in the same or a similar line of business, whose shares are actively traded in a free and open market, can be a valid indicator of value when the transactions in which stocks are traded are sufficiently similar to permit meaningful comparison.

 The difficulty lies in identifying public companies that are sufficiently comparable to the subject company for this purpose.
-Also, as for a private company, the equity is less liquid (in other words its stocks are less easy to buy or sell) than for a public company, its value is considered to be slightly lower than such a market-based valuation would give.
+Also, as for a private company, the equity is less liquid (in other words its stocks are less easy to buy or sell) than for a public company, its value is considered to be slightly lower than such a valuation based on publicly listed share prices would give.

 When there is a lack of comparison with direct competition, a meaningful alternative could be a vertical value-chain approach where the subject company is compared with, for example, a known downstream industry to have a good feel of its value by building useful correlations with its downstream companies.
 Such comparison often reveals useful insights which help business analysts better understand performance relationship between the subject company and its downstream industry.
 For example, if a growing subject company is in an industry more concentrated than its downstream industry with a high degree of interdependence, one should logically expect the subject company performs better than the downstream industry in terms of growth, margins and risk.